 Booking Train Tickets from Zurich to Neuschwanstein Castle

-Firstly, you’re going to want to use the Trainline.com to book your train tickets.
-I find them to be the most reliable for Europe and they seem to have the best prices.
+Firstly, you’re going to want to use the Trainline.com or Omio to book your train tickets.
+I find these two booking platforms to be the most reliable for Europe and they seem to have the best prices.

 When searching for tickets, you’re going to book from Zurich HB to Füssen, which is the main station nearest to the castle.